Strong magnitude-6.4 quake hits Philippines' Mindanao: USGS

-He said there was no risk of a tsunami because it occurred inland, and there were no immediate reports of serious damage.
 The Philippines is part of the Pacific "Ring of Fire", an arc of intense seismic activity that stretches from Japan through Southeast Asia and across the Pacific basin.
-(AFP) ZH
+(AFP) ZH ZH

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)